 Jeffrey L. Rhodes

 Jeffrey Rhodes is an accomplished civil litigator, and a leading business and employment lawyer.
-In his over 13 years of practice, Mr. Rhodes has litigated in courts around the country.
-Admitted in Virginia, Maryland, and Washington, D.C., he advises companies and executives, representing them in the structuring, drafting, and defending of their corporate transactions to help accomplish their business goals.
+In his over 15 years of practice, Mr. Rhodes has litigated in courts around the country.
+Admitted in Virginia, Maryland, and Washington, D.C., he advises companies and executives, representing them in the structuring, drafting, and defending of their corporate transactions and employment practices to help accomplish their business goals.
 He is also very active in arbitration and mediation, as appropriate.

 Washington & Lee University School of Law, JD, Cum Laude (1999);